Bachelor of Science in Nursing (BSN) Degree

 - Performance in the areas of science and math in prerequisite courses as well as in other General Education required prerequisite courses.

 - Performance on the TEAS V (Test of Essential Academic Skills), which is a standardized test of academic achievement in four areas that are related to student performance in nursing school.

 Course work in the BSN curriculum is divided into three separate areas (for a total of 120 credit hours).
 The baccalaureate curriculum includes one year of pre-nursing general education course work followed by three years of upper division nursing course work.
 Click here for a Sample BSN Degree Completion Plan.
 Students are eligible to apply for admission to the major during the spring semester of their freshman year, provided they will complete a minimum of 29-31 hours of pre-nursing course work by the end of the spring semester.
 Admission to the major is competitive, based on academic achievement in pre-nursing courses and a pre-admission TEAS V test.

-General Education courses help lay the foundation for the nursing courses and also serve to provide the student with a well-rounded education.
+- General Education courses help lay the foundation for the nursing courses and also serve to provide the student with a well-rounded education.
 The General Education portion of the BSN curriculum consists of courses divided into five distinct "Clusters."
-The five clusters are: Critical/Analytical/Science, Communication, Social Competence, Cultural Diversity and Humanistic Appreciation.
+The five clusters are: Critical/Analytical/Science, Communication, Social & Historical Studies, World Language & World Culture and Arts & Humanities.
 Students applying to the IU School of Nursing will complete 29-31 credit hours of pre-requisite General Education courses as part of the requirements for the Nursing application.